I used to travel…a lot.

 My Current State of Travel

 Fast forward to the past several years of my life…stamps on my passport is embarrassingly sparse.
 Somehow, adult responsibilities took hold, and all my past priorities to travel somehow got thrown to the back seat.
 Promises I made to myself in earlier years to always travel often has somehow been neglected.
 Yes, there were complexities in life that lead to this phenomenon, surely it wasn’t black and white…but I do look back and I viscerally know something got out of balance.

-One of the big indicators I often look at to judge if there’s a problematic travel life imbalance is how many unused frequent flyer miles I have.
+One of the big indicators of my current travel deficit is how many unused frequent flyer miles I have.
 Just taking a quick look across all my frequent flyer programs…I currently have somewhere over 450,000 miles.
 How is this even possible?
-How did I go from someone who craved travel to the utmost…to someone with an almost empty passport, with free tickets to go anywhere.
+How did I go from someone who craved travel to the utmost…to someone with an almost empty passport, with free tickets to go anywhere?
 Shame on me.

 It’s weird, the wise thing people often ask themselves is, “what advice would your 10 years older self tell you now, so you don’t squander your current stage life?”.
 I find myself doing the opposite, where I’m asking myself, “what advice would my 10 years younger self tell me now so I don’t squander my current stage in life?”.
 My younger self would’ve used those frequent flyer credits up in a heartbeat and reminded myself about the importance of travel.
 Perhaps it’s Peter Pan syndrome…but I think it’s time to start listening to my younger self.